-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results The eight trials compared seven different periods of treatment with VKAs: four weeks vs three months, six vs 12 weeks, six weeks vs six months, three vs six months vs one year, three vs 27 months, and six months vs four years.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results The eight trials compared seven different periods of treatment with VKAs: four weeks vs three months, six vs 12 weeks, six weeks vs six months, three vs six months, three months vs one year, three vs 27 months, and six months vs four years.
+0.13 to 0.26).
 Six trials evaluated the incidence of recurrent VTE in the period after cessation of study medication.
 No trial demonstrated a significant increase in VTE events among participants in the long arm after cessation of treatment, and combined analysis demonstrated similar results (96 out of 1,304 long duration vs 78 out of 1,301 short duration; OR, 1.24; 95% CI, 0.91 to 1.69).
 Analyses of pooled data demonstrated a significant reduction in recurrent VTE for the following comparisons: four weeks vs three months (OR, 0.23; 95% CI, 0.06 to 0.70), three vs six months (OR, 0.13; 95% CI, 0.05 to 0.33) and three vs 12 months (OR, 0.22; 95% CI, 0.11 to 0.44).
 Secondary: Four trials reported the incidence of major bleeding during the period from cessation of treatment with VKAs in the short duration arm until cessation of treatment in the long duration arm.
 No trial demonstrated a significant increase in bleeding complications during prolonged treatment, but combined results demonstrated a significant increase in major bleeding complications during this period (one out of 405 short duration vs eight out of 403 long duration; OR, 4.87; 95% CI, 1.31 to 18.15).
-Only one trial reported the incidence of major bleeding in the period after cessation of study medication.
-All trials reported on the occurrence of major bleeding complications for the entire period after randomization until the end of follow-up.
-No trial demonstrated a significant increase during prolonged treatment, but combined results demonstrated a significant increase during this period (36 out of 1,499 long duration vs 13 out of 1,495 short duration; OR, 2.61; 95% CI, 1.48 to 4.61).
-Three trials reported mortality during the period from cessation of treatment in the long duration arm.
-One trial demonstrated a non-significant decrease in mortality during prolonged treatment, while the others
+Only one trial reported the incidence of major bleeding complications for the entire period after randomization until the end of follow-up.
+No trial demonstrated a significant increase during this period (36 out of 1,499 long duration vs 13 out of 1,495 short duration; OR, 2.61; 95% CI, 1.48 to 4.61).
+Three trials reported mortality during the period from cessation of treatment with VKAs in the short duration; OR, 2.61; 95% CI, 1.48 to 4.61).